 A professional corporation is one that is organized for the purpose of offering a professional service.
 The requirements for formation of professional corporations differ from state to state, but normally, all the members of a professional corporation must have a professional license in the industry in which they are doing business.

 Apart from professional requirements, professional corporations normally have the same requirements and tax treatment as normal corporations.
 Common professional corporations include:

 - Medical practices

 - Engineering firms.

 If you need help with the different types of business corporations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.